 In Buddhism and Hinduism, orange/saffron was also associated with the divine.
 The divinity Krishna's robes were often depicted as yellow or saffron.
 The Buddha himself defined that the robes to be worn by monks must be saffron colors which represented illumination, the highest state of perfection.

 As mentioned before, since orange is quite a visible color, it's become the color of visibility and warning.
 The Golden Gate Bridge was painted orange to make it more visible in the fog.
-We often use orange for life rafts, life buoys, life jackets, traffic cones, signs, as well as warnings for danger to make them more visible.
+We often use different shades of orange for life rafts, life buoys, life jackets, traffic cones, signs, as well as warnings for danger to make them more visible.

 Shades of Orange

 From the early days until modern times, humankind has developed more and more variations of the color orange.
-As of the writing of this article, orange currently has 35 variations bridging the gap between the primary colors yellow and red.
+As of the writing of this article, orange currently has 35 variations, bridging the gap between the primary colors yellow and red.

-Here are just a few of the most commonly-used shades:
+Here are just a few of the most commonly used shades:

 1. Tangerine